nimiq/core-js/README.md

 **[Nimiq](https://nimiq.com/)** is a frictionless payment protocol for the web.

+This repository is archived.
+You can use the [Albatross Rust implementation](https://github.com/nimiq/core-rs-albatross/) instead.

 ## Resources

 - [Nimiq White Paper](https://nimiq.com/whitepaper/): High-level introduction of the Nimiq payment protocol.